Freedom4U Photography Contest - 2017

-The students who score as winners will be notified and invited to the reception.
-Please do not attend unless invited.
-Winning photographs will be announced at a public screening at Paul’s Photo in Torrance, on Friday, Feb.
-28th at 6pm.
+The students who score as winners will be notified and invited to the virtual reception.

 The top three winners in each category will receive certificates, money and prizes.
 One or more honorable mention awards also may be awarded, but there will be no prizes for photographs awarded honorable mention.